hypar-io/CppWrapperExample/README.md

 - `/test` - Contains the .net test source code.
 - `Dockerfile` - The Docker file describes the setup of your docker container with all pre-requisites to build C++ code for linux and run .net tests.

+# Why do I need a container?
-Hypar functions run on Amazon Lambda, which run Linux docker containers.
-Your C++ must be compiled for Linux in order to be compatible with Lambda.
-In this example we provide a Docker container using the Amazon Linux 2 image (the same used by Amazon to run Lambda), in which your code can be compiled, and your wrapper can be tested.
+Your C++ must be compiled for Linux in order to run on Hypar.
+Hypar functions run on Amazon Lambda, which runs on Linux.
+Using a docker container based on the Amazon Linux 2 image, the same used by Amazon to run Lambda, you can use the container to compile, test, and even publish your code.

 ## Building the Container
+The following command will build the docker image and tag it with the name `hypar-cpp` so that it's easy to reference later.
 ```
 docker build . -t hypar-cpp
 ```